 Expectedly, many people have an aversion towards wills.
 They are a heavy, complicated subject that comes with an array of other unexpected complications, frequently in the form of disagreements between family members during estate planning.

 There is a common myth that without a will, you leave your possessions to the government, and that is not the case.
 The only thing that you leave to the government is the decision of how they will distribute the assets they owned.

 While most people see wills as merely a document for splitting their assets after they pass away, there are other aspects of wills that are equally as important.
-A will can have a person’s last wishes in it, instructions on how to manage their possessions, even personal confessions, elements that can be of much greater importance to family members and close friends after a person’s passing.
+A will can have a person’s last wishes in it, instructions on how to manage their possessions, even personal confessions, elements that can be of importance to family members and close friends after a person’s passing.

 To help you get a better understanding of wills, their importance and special conditions you should consider, let’s go over what you should know about and include in your will.

 Additional Reading for Smart Estate Planning

 - 3 moments when you should review your estate plan